Ktrace

 ktrace is a utility included with certain versions of BSD Unix and Mac OS X that traces kernel interaction with a program and dumps it to disk for the purposes of debugging and analysis.
-Traced kernel operations include system calls, namei translations, signal processing, and I/O.
+Traced kernel operations include system calls, name translations, signal processing, and I/O.

 Trace files generated by ktrace (named ktrace.out by default) can be viewed in human-readable form by using the kdump utility.

 Since Mac OS X Leopard, ktrace has been replaced by DTrace.
+The identically-named ktrace program in recent macOS versions does not have the same functions as this utility.